About

 Gwenn Vallone – CEO/CFO

-A founding Board Member who feels very fortunate to be at the facility full-time running operations.
-She’s rescued Pugs for over 20 years.
-She is a proud Momma of three rescues, Chowder, Gumpie and Otter.
+Gwenn is a founding Board Member who feels very fortunate to be at the facility full-time running operations.
+She’s rescued Pugs for over 20 years and is a proud Momma of two special needs dogs, Gumpie and Clam.
+Gwenn has a soft spot for senior and special needs pugs.

 Lori Zech